rpede/MobileProgramming24/_interactivity/photos.md

 };
 ```

-Is the definition of the menu the drawer will show.
+This is the definition of the menu the drawer will show.
 It is a map where the key is the name of the menu item.
-Value is the screen to navigate to when item has been selected.
+Value is the screen to navigate to when a menu item is selected.

-The `.new` part gives us a reference to the primary constructor.
+The `.new` part gives us a reference to the constructor of the class.
 By invoking it we will get an instance of the class.

 ## Show a different page/screen